How To Add Google Analytics To WooCommerce (Enhanced eCommerce Tracking)

-Once you have enabled it on your shop and check the stats through your Google Analytics property, you will be able to see more detailed stats.
+Once you have enabled it on your shop and checked the stats through your Google Analytics property, you will see more detailed stats.

 Something like the products’ performance, sales performance, shopping, and checkout behavior.
-These reports will help you to understand how your shop is performing, how customers interacting with your site.
+These reports will help you to understand how your shop is performing and how customers interact with your site.